Ronald Gene Simmons: Simmons' abusive control and the threat of the family's growing resistance

 "In my heart, I think I know the reason why.
 Like told you before, he just had lost control of the family.
 He couldn't bear to be with...
-Like a general, he had to have control all the time, said Manuel.
+Like a general, he had to have control all the time," said Manual.
 "After the incest he lost control.
 My sister Becky was sleeping in the room with the girls....
 Gene just lost control of the family and couldn't take it.
-In other words, they just didn't have anything to do with him and he couldn't take it.
+In other words, they just didn't have anything to do with him and he couldn't take it."
 Ulibarri said that another factor that prompted the family massacre was Simmons' belief his family was planning to leave him.
 "Gene thought he (Ronald Gene Simmons Jr.) was coming to pick up the family and take them with him back to San Antonio."

-News Anchor and a local reporter
+News anchor and a local reporter

-Simmons initiated communication with KHTV news anchor Anne Jansen through a letter, leading to an exchange that consisted of eight letters from Simmons and four two—to three-hour conversations.
-These interactions occurred across multiple locations: twice at the Pope County Detention Center, once at Tucker Unit, and once at Cummins Unit.
-Simmons requested that Jansen keep their discussions confidential, emphasizing that he would have ceased communication if he believed they were intended for journalistic use.
+Simmons initiated communication with KTHV news anchor Anne Jansen through a letter, leading to an exchange consisting of eight letters from Simmons and four two- to three-hour conversations.
+These interactions occurred twice at the Pope County Detention Center, once at the Tucker Unit and once at the Cummins Unit.
+Simmons asked Jansen to keep their discussions confidential, emphasizing that he would have stopped communicating if he believed they were intended for journalistic use.

 In their initial conversation, Jansen noted Simmons' pronounced paranoia.
 He expressed suspicion that even unsecured objects, such as light bulbs and wall switches, might conceal listening devices.
 He remained highly vigilant, consistently monitoring his surroundings.

-Simmons also communicated with another reporter, Russellville Courier Democrat reporter Laura Shull, including once in his Pope County jail cell.
+Simmons also communicated with another reporter, Laura Shull of the Russellville Courier Democrat, including once from his Pope County jail cell.

 Surrender versus suicide

-It was thought that Simmons planned to kill himself after his rampage in Russellville.
-After several shots from the .22-caliber pistols failed to kill multiple victims, he worried that using it for suicide might leave him disabled instead.
+Defense Attorney John Harris said Simmons told him he contemplated committing suicide after his spree in Russellville.
+He also thought about turning the pistol towards the police to have them shoot him.
+After several shots from the .22-caliber pistols failed to kill multiple victims—he shot seven people in Russellville, and only two died—he worried that using them for suicide might leave him disabled instead.
 He also doubted his chances of dying if he tried to shoot it out with the police.